Oakland Zoo (cheering section): Student club

-The Oakland Zoo also holds an annual pre-season event, hosted by the current president of the organization, during which food is served and talks are given by Pitt's men's and women's head basketball coaches.

-There are also meetings announced via Twitter where members of the Oakland Zoo can come together and brainstorm on new ideas for the Zoo and upcoming opponents.
+The Oakland Zoo also holds an annual pre-season event, hosted by the president of the organization.
+Food is served and talks are given by Pitt's men's and women's head basketball coaches.
+Meetings are announced via Twitter where members of the Oakland Zoo can come together and brainstorm on new ideas for the Zoo and upcoming opponents.

-The Oakland Zoo has also been involved in various student activities and charitable events throughout its history.
+The Oakland Zoo has been involved in various student activities and charitable events throughout its history.
 The Zoo held its first annual 3v3 Charity Basketball Tournament on September 30, 2012.
 Games were held on the court in the Petersen Event Center, and all proceeds from both spectators and competitors were donated to Big Brothers Big Sisters of Greater Pittsburgh.
 The charity event raised over $4,000 in its first year.